Skip to main content

 3.2.1 Assigning Resource by Priority

-Good resource allocation ensures maximum flexibility in the selection of the modes available to users (for example with DSHOT) and also minimizes conflict in timer and DMA stream allocation.
+Appropriate resource allocation ensures maximum flexibility in the selection of the modes available to users (for example with DSHOT) and also minimizes conflicts in timer and DMA stream allocation.

 Assign motor channels with highest priority …